Your basket is currently empty!

 It is important to consult with your healthcare provider before starting any new medication or treatment plan.

-Your healthcare provider may suggest various options, including sleep medications such as prescription or over-the-counter sleep aids, antidepressants, mood stabilizers, antipsychotics, and alternative treatments like cognitive-behavioural for insomnia (CBT-I), light therapy, acupuncture, or relaxation techniques.
+Your healthcare provider may suggest various options, including sleep medications such as prescription or over-the-counter sleep aids, antidepressants, mood stabilizers, antipsychotics, and alternative treatments like cognitive-behavioural therapy for insomnia (CBT-I), light therapy, acupuncture, or relaxation techniques.

 It is essential to understand that finding the right medication or treatment approach may take some time and adjustments based on individual needs.